-Now let me just review briefly since we are going to come to some kind of a conclusion tonight, that you'll remember in chapter 1 of Romans, beginning at verse 1 and running through verse 17, Paul broke upon chapter 1 by giving a preview of what he was going to talk about.
-He introduces it, in fact, in verse 1 when he refers to the gospel of God...the gospel which was promised, the gospel which was concerning His Son Jesus Christ, the gospel, verse 5, which he had received; the gospel to which you were called, verse 6 and 7, that gospel; the gospel he says that he is debtor, verse 14, to preach; that he is ready, verse 15, to preach; the gospel of which he is not ashamed, verse 16, and the gospel in summary, verse 17, which is the just shall live by faith.
+Now let me just review briefly since we are going to come to some kind of a conclusion tonight, that you'll remember in chapter 1 of Romans, beginning at verse 1 and running through verse 17, Paul broke open chapter 1 by giving a preview of what he was going to talk about.
+He introduces it, in fact, in verse 1 when he refers to the gospel of God, the gospel which was promised, the gospel which was concerning His Son Jesus Christ, the gospel, verse 5, which he had received, the gospel to which you were called, verse 6 and 7; that gospel, the gospel he says that he is debtor, verse 14, to preach; that he is ready, verse 15, to preach; the gospel of which he is not ashamed, verse 16; and the gospel in summary, verse 17, which is the just shall live by faith.
 So, in the opening 17 verses of chapter 1, he introduces his theme which is the gospel, the saving gospel of Jesus Christ.

 Then in chapter 14 we saw, beginning at verse 1 and running all the way to verse 13 of chapter 15, he discusses the relationship of strong and weak Christians.
 And with that he sums up his discussion of salvation and its implications.

-Let me read you verses 7 to 13 so you'll have it in your mind, then we'll look at it.
-"Wherefore receive ye one another as Christ also received us to the glory of God.
-Now I say that Jesus Christ was a minister of the circumcision for the truth of God to confirm the promises made unto the fathers, and that the Gentiles might glorify God for His mercy, as it is written, For this cause I will confess to thee among the nations and sing unto Thy name.
-And again he saith, Rejoice ye nations with His people, and again, Praise the Lord all ye nations and laud Him all ye peoples.
-And again Isaiah saith, There shall be a root of Jesse and he that shall rise to reign over the nations in Him shall the nations trust.
-Now the God of hope fill you will all joy and peace in believing that you may abound in hope through the power of the Holy Spirit."
+Let me read you verses 7 to 13 so you'll have it in your mind.
+Then we'll look at it.
+"Wherefore receive ye one another as Christ also received us, to the glory of God.
+Now I say that Jesus Christ was a minister of the circumcision for the truth of God to confirm the promises made unto the fathers, and that the Gentiles might glorify God for His mercy, as it is written, for this cause I will confess to thee among the nations and sing unto Thy name.
+And again he saith, rejoice ye nations with His people, and again, praise the Lord all ye nations and laud Him all ye peoples.
+And again Isaiah saith, there shall be a root of Jesse and he that shall rise to reign over the nations in Him shall the nations trust.
+Now the God of hope fill you with all joy and peace in believing, that you may abound in hope through the power of the Holy Spirit."

 Now before we look at them in specifics, just a general perspective.
 The call of this passage is a call for rejoicing that God in His saving plan has brought all of us together, Jew and Gentile, weak and strong, and made us one body in Christ.

-Paul is no longer exhorting here in a negative way as he had earlier in this portion when he was calling us not to offend, or not cause some...someone to grieve, or not cause someone to stumble.
+Paul is no longer exhorting here in a negative way as he had earlier in this portion when he was calling us not to offend, or not cause some to gr...someone to grieve, or not cause someone to stumble.
 He's no longer speaking of negatives but positively calling for us to rejoice in what God has done in making us one.

 Now this is the positive aspect of unity.
 To have unity in the church we have to avoid certain things, make sure we don't cause someone to stumble or be grieved, or to be led into sin, or to be caused to be discouraged or distressed or to go against their conscience and therefore feel guilt and so forth and so on.
 But apart from just avoiding the negative, we are called to a positive attitude of rejoicing.
 And that's such an essential thing.
 Sometimes when there's conflict in the church, when there's argument and when there's bitterness between people, the key to overcoming that is not to not have that attitude, but to cultivate an attitude of joy, rejoicing and praise.

-On the other hand, the weak are those who do not feel in their own minds the freedom from Old Testament ceremony.
-They're still observing the sabbath, they're still trying to keep the external laws and rituals.
+On the other hand, the weak are those who do not feel in their own mind the freedom from Old Testament ceremony.
+They're still observing the Sabbath.
+They're still trying to keep the external laws and rituals.
 They're still concerned about dietary practices and new moons and feast days and all of that, and they do not believe they are free to ignore those things.
 So they are weak in the sense that they are weak in faith to accept their freedom.
 The Scripture reveals that freedom.
-The Apostles have articulated that freedom.
+The apostles have articulated that freedom.
 But they can't quite come to believing that.
-And they would be generally identified with the Jews, though there might also be some Gentiles who were still holding on to some things that bound their conscience from their for...former pagan religion.
+And they would be generally identified with the Jews, though there might also be some Gentiles who were still holding on to some things that bound their conscience from their foreman...former pagan religion.